May 13, 2026•19 min read

 - No customer-facing try-on widget for ecommerce stores

-- Fashion is not the sole focus, which means less specialization
+- Fashion product photography is not its focus, which means less specialization

 Key features